Bank Loan vs. Freight Factoring

 Here are just a few of the additional services eCapital provides to our trucking company clients to make life as a business owner easier:

-• Fuel Advances: the fastest and cheapest fuel advance program in the industry.
+• Fuel Programs: the fastest and cheapest fuel advance program in the industry.

 • Fuel Cards: discount fuel pricing and delayed payment terms.